De Montfort University Graduate Diploma in Law

 The GDL at Leicester De Montfort Law School begins with an introductory course on the English Legal System and then covers the seven subjects mandated by the Solicitors Regulation Authority and Bar Standards Board.

-The first study weekend focuses on the English Legal System and introduces you to the three subjects that you will study during the first year.
-Each subsequent study weekend includes teaching on each of the three first-year subjects: Law of Tort, Law of Contract and Property Law.
+The first study weekend focuses on the English Legal System and introduces you to the four subjects that you will study during the first year.
+Each subsequent study weekend includes teaching on each of the four first-year subjects: Law of Tort, Law of Contract, Property Law and Public Law.

 In addition to attending the study weekends you will submit assignments, which you will prepare at home in your own time.
 Some count towards your final mark, others are designed to allow your teachers to give you detailed feedback about your progress.